What is coronary artery disease and what causes it?

 - Severely or totally blocked (or clogged) arteries

-Chronic total occlusion (CTO)?
+What is chronic total occlusion (CTO)?

 Percutaneous coronary intervention (PCI) is a minimally invasive procedure that restores blood flow to the heart without open-heart surgery.